 Aim-high challenge produces state champs

-The Summit’s track program fielded just 15 participants in 2006 and now has more than quadrupled in size, making it one of the school’s more robust spring sports.
+Once upon a time (2006) The Summit’s track program fielded just 15 participants.
+It has since more than quadrupled in size, making it one of the school’s more robust spring sports.
 With 17 events and disciplines from the long jump to sprints, there is something for everyone.

 Mason T. Moore ’15 was a two-time Division III state champion in the 1,600-meter run (2014, 2015) and Colin Cotton ’11 won a Cross Country title (2010) and a 3,200-meter title (2011).